 An individual accepted into one of MUIH's academic programs will be billed a non-refundable tuition deposit.
 This fee holds a seat in the class for which the applicant has been accepted and will be applied to tuition upon matriculation.
 This fee is due upon acceptance and may be paid by cash, check, credit card, or financial aid if the applicant qualifies.
-If a tuition deposit is paid and the student does not begin classes, the deposit can be applied to any future enrollment, for that student only, within two years of the intended initial program start date.
+If a tuition deposit is paid out-of-pocket and the student does not begin classes, the deposit can be applied to any future enrollment, for that student only, within two years of the intended initial program start date.
 The following deposit fees apply:

+(For MUIH graduates AND current MUIH students transferring from one certificate or degree program to another)
-Doctoral degrees: \$1000

-Master of Acupuncture and Master of Oriental Medicine: \$1000

-Master's degrees, exceptAcupuncture and OrientalMedicine: \$750

-Post-Baccalaureate and Post-Master's Certificates: \$500
+• Doctoral degrees: \$1000 • Master of Acupuncture and Master of Oriental Medicine: \$1000 • Master's degrees, except Acupuncture and Oriental Medicine: \$750 • Post-Baccalaureate and Post-Master's Certificates: \$500